molily/molily.de/_posts/2017-12-21-robust-javascript.md

 [TypeScript](https://www.typescriptlang.org/) is an ambitious effort by Microsoft to create a language that compiles to JavaScript by extending standard ECMAScript.

-As the name suggest, TypeScript adds static typing to JavaScript.
+As the name suggests, TypeScript adds static typing to JavaScript.
 It comes with well-known ways to define types, like classes, interfaces, unions and generics.

 TypeScript is a strict superset of ECMAScript.
 All valid ECMAScript code is also valid TypeScript, but TypeScript code with type annotations is usually not valid ECMAScript.